uday-samsani/pinaka/src/content/blog/unlocking-github-education-pack.md

 ---
+title: Unlocking Your GitHub Education Pack - A Student’s Guide to Tech Superpowers
+description: Discover how to access and maximize the GitHub Student Developer Pack, using premium tools and resources to build projects, showcase skills, and excel in tech.
 author: Uday
 pubDatetime: 2024-05-07T00:00:00Z
-title: Unlocking Your GitHub Education Pack - A Student’s Guide to Tech Superpowers
+modDatetime: 2023-06-02T00:00:00Z
 slug: "unlocking-github-education-pack"
-modDatetime: 2023-06-02T00:00:00Z
 featured: true
 draft: false
 tags: